(1) Measurement Error

 Measures may suffer from both.

-bias or systematic measurement error: error produced when our measurement procedure obtains values that are, on average, too high or too low (or, incorrect) compared to the truth.
+bias or systematic measurement error: error produced when our measurement procedure obtains values that are, on average, too high or too low (or incorrectly labelled) compared to the truth.

-Kennedy et al argue that Light et al’s measurement procedures lead to:
+Kennedy et al argue that Light et al’s measurement procedures lead to, on average:

 \[\mathrm{Migrant \ Homicide \ Rate }_{observed} - \mathrm{Migrant \ Homicide \ Rate}_{true} < 0\]